Hong-ut/Sudoku-Solver/README.md

-# Sudoku-Solver
+# sudoku
-Solves the sudoku provided by the user using back-tracking
+A fun collaborative project to implement and extend the classic game of Sudoku.